 I’ve been saying for a while now that I don’t like our current life and I want 1974 back.
 Of course, I was 9 years old then, with no responsibilities, and memories of a happy childhood.
 I wanted my 1974, not the real 1974.

-For the past several years, I’ve felt like social expectations were too high and more superficial.
+For the past several years, it seemed like social expectations were too high and more superficial.
 If I wasn’t posting gorgeous pictures of my power vacations on a steady basis, I wasn’t keeping up.
-Yet, I kept going on Facebook and Instagram because that’s how I kept in touch with people and found out what my kids were doing.
+Yet, I kept going on Facebook and Instagram.
+That’s how I kept in touch with people and found out what my kids were doing.
 I was guilty of not calling friends because it just felt like so much work.
 I was part of the problem.

 Then the virus hit and we all froze in place for months waiting for Simon Says instructions.
-After eating, drinking, and crying too much, I started to notice what was different.
+After eating, drinking, and crying too much, I began to notice what was different.
 My habits had changed automatically.
 Instead of going on Facebook, I was calling my mom and my kids more often.
 My kids answered my calls most of the time instead of letting it go to voicemail so they had changed too.
 I returned to sitting on the porch sipping tea and listening to the birds.
-The bulk of my day was spent in the garden, just as my parents did in 1974.
-Back then, as a child I was busy building tree forts, dressing up the cats, and losing monopoly games to my older sister.
+Just as my parents did in 1974, I spent the bulk of my days in the garden.
+In my 1974 childhood, I was busy building tree forts, dressing up the cats, and losing monopoly games to my older sister.

 But that was just me and my habits.
 Had everyone else gone back in time too?